grosser/get_pomo/Readme.md

  - simple architecture + easy to extend/modify
  - emtpy msgstr translations are read
  - comments are included
- - obsolete translations are included
+ - obsolete translations are included if enabled
  - fuzzy can be set/unset
+ - references of non unique translations can be merged
  - multiple translations can be combined in a new po file(with comments and fuzzy and ...)
  - po files can be written from any kind of input
  - easy mo-file handling/merging